 So successful was Disney’s Mary Poppins, and so catchy its music, that it’s easy to forget that it was based on not one but an entire series of children’s books.
 Writer PL Travers had the first, simply called Mary Poppins, published in 1934, and it was popular enough to prompt seven more, which appeared roughly once a decade.
 The last was published in 1988, the year the author died.

-Travers initially resisted Disney’s attempts to acquire the rights to Poppins during the 1930s, but it took until the 1960s before the author cautiously signed them away.
+As (somewhat) correctly seen in 2013’s Saving Mr Banks, Travers initially resisted Disney’s attempts to acquire the rights to Poppins during the 1930s, but it took until the 1960s before the author cautiously signed them away – regretting it for the rest of her life.
 A sunny mix of music, animation and Edwardian fantasy, the Mary Poppins movie was an enormous success, earning 13 Oscar nominations and a healthy box office return.

 Although the name Mary Poppins is commonly associated with Disney’s film these days, Travers’ books are still widely available, and quite different from the adaptation; they’re set in 30s rather than Edwardian London, for one thing, and Poppins is a rather less straightforwardly pleasant character than the one played by Julie Andrews in the movie.